AntonC9018/Hopper_University_Paper/paper.md

 Note, however, that this only affects specific *types* of actions.

 So, for example, if an enemy decides to attack, it won't be able to change its mind after the player has e.g. moved to a new spot.
-It can change the direction that the attack is going to be done into.
+It can only change the direction that the attack is going to be done into.
 It may also select a composite action, that is, first trying the attack, then the move, if the attack has failed.

 Both of these steps involve calling a strategy function, so what will actually be done is decided by that function.